Colin Dibley

 Colin Dibley (born 19 September 1944) is a former tennis player from Australia.

 Dibley once held the title for the fastest serve in the world at 148 m.p.h.
 During his professional career, he also won four singles and seventeen doubles titles.
 The right-hander reached his career-high singles ranking of world No. 26 in June 1973.
 After retiring in 1981, he took up real estate, still keeping himself in the game through coaching others.

-Known for his enormous serve, Dibley has been noted as having one of the most "live arms" of his generation by ESPN commentator Pam Shriver.